dereksgithub/UdacityProject1/README.md

 ## Answering the business questions
 #### Business Questions:
-1. Are are the top 10 key factors that affect salary?
+1. Are are the most important factors that affect salary?
+Within the US, will salary affect the level of job satisfaction?

-2. Does bootcamp have anything to do with job satisfication?
+2. Does going to programming bootcamps have anything to do with job satisfication?

 3. Over the years, what are the most popular programming languages?

 ## With the new design